-20.1 Compassionate Care Leave
+20.2 Compassionate Care Leave

 An employee who is entitled to compassionate care benefits under the Employment Insurance Act is entitled to a leave of absence without pay of up to eight weeks for the purpose of providing care or support to a gravely ill family member at risk of dying within 26 weeks.
 The employee will be required to provide documentation to support his/her request for such leave.
-There will be no interruption in the accrual of seniority or benefits provided for under Article 24.
+There will be no interruption in the accrual of seniority or benefits provided for under Article 24 - Health and Welfare.

-20.2 Bereavement Leave
+20.3 Bereavement Leave

-- (a) In the event of the death of an immediate family member, an employee who is not on unpaid leave of absence shall be entitled to be entitled to be reavement leave, at his/her regular rate of pay, for three days.
-The employee may be entitled to two additional days off, without pay, to travel in conjunction with the bereavement leave day. - (b) In the alternative to (a) above, if an established ethno-cultural or religious practice provides for ceremonial occasions other than the bereavement period between the date of death and the date of the funeral, an employee may take the bereavement leave day(s) and any necessary travel time referred to (a), at the time of the ceremonial occasion. - (c) Additional leave without pay may be requested by an employee.
-The Employer shall make every effort to grant additional bereavement leave of absence without pay. - (d) Immediate family is defined as an employee's parent, stepparent, foster parent, spouse, common-law spouse, child, legal stepchild, legal ward, legal guardian, brother, sister, father-in-law, mother-in-law, grandparent, grandchild, daughter-in-law, son-in-law, and any other relative permanently residing in the employee's household or with whom the employee resides. - (e) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits.
+- (a) In the event of the death of an immediate family member, an employee who is not on unpaid leave of absence shall be entitled to be event leave, at his/her regular rate of pay, for three days.
+The employee may be entitled to two additional days off, without pay, to travel in conjunction with the bereavement leave day. - (b) In the alternative to (a) above, if an established ethno-cultural or religious practice provides for ceremonial occasions other than the bereavement period between the date of death and the date of the funeral, an employee may take the bereavement leave day and any necessary travel time referred to (a), at the time of the ceremonial occasion. - (c) Immediate family is defined as an employee's parent, stepparent, foster parent, spouse, common-law spouse, child, legal stepchild, legal ward, legal guardian, brother, sister, father-in-law, mother-in-law, grandparent, daughter-in-law, son-in-law, and any other relative permanently residing in the employee's household or with whom the employee resides. - (d) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits.

-20.3 Unpaid Leave for Public Office
+20.4 Unpaid Leave for Public Office

-Employees shall be granted unpaid leave of absence to enable them to run for elected public office, and if elected, to serve their term(s) of office as per Clauses 20.5 and 20.6.
+Employees shall be granted unpaid leave of absence to enable them to run for elected public office, and if elected, to serve their term(s) of office as per Clauses 20.5 - Unpaid Leave and 20.6 - Health and Welfare Benefits While on Unpaid Leave of Absence.